s3r-b6/GameEngine/README.md

 # What this is not:
 This project is not a full-fledged commercial game engine (like Unity or Unreal Engine).
-It aims to offer a comprehensive set of features for game development, but it does lack advanced functionalities and optimizations found in established game engines.
-Since this is my first attempt at something like this, the architecture can probably be improved by a lot.

-## Key Features:
+## Implemented Features:
 - **Rendering Engine**: Utilizes OpenGL to render quads (to render tiles and sprites) and TODO: particles
 - **Cross-Platform Compatibility**: Designed to run seamlessly on multiple platforms, Windows and Linux are supported right now, but should be easy enough to adapt to other platforms.
 - **Hot-reloading**: Hot reloading of game-logic without losing the current game state.
 TODO: Hot reloading of shaders and textures.
+- **Simple AABB Collisions**
 - WIP: **Entity-System**: While the engine has no concept of Systems, and is in no way an ECS engine, it has entities and components.
 This should be useful to bundle common patterns: for example, Entities with a position in the world can choose to use a Transform, and Entities that should render a sprite can choose to use a SpriteRenderer.
-- TODO: **Physics Simulation**: Incorporates a simple physics engine to handle interactions between game objects.
-- TODO: **Asset Management**: Management of game assets such as textures and audio files to optimize memory usage and loading times.
-- TODO: **Input Manager**: Management of input (keyboard and controller)
+- WIP: **Input Manager**: Management of input (keyboard and controller)
-- MAYBE TODO: **Scripting Support**: Provide scripting capabilities to make game development doable for level-designers and other non-technical individuals
+- WIP: **Simple level editor**: A tile picker that allows to pick tiles, and saving and loading of world data (a world grid composed of tiles - the background, and collisions - tiles that are stored as a vector, instead of as a grid) as binary files.

-#
+# Intent:
 I primarily keep this public in the hopes that anyone can learn anything from it, in the same way I have benefitted of similar efforts by other developers.
 I welcome any comments, suggestions, bug fixes, and improvements.
-This is the first release of the code, and my first time working in a game engine and much of it is rough and unfinished.
+This is my first time working in a game engine and much of it is bound to be rough and unfinished, and many decisions will be questionable.

 # Assets:
 - [Zelda-like tilesets and sprites](https://opengameart.org/content/zelda-like-tilesets-and-sprites)